pranaysahith/p-k8-jmeter-test-engine-v1/src/controller/docker-jmeter-c-icap-aws-port/README.md

 ## Minio
 ### Deploy Services
+This following deploys Minio and InfluxDB in the cluster
 ```
     powershell -ExecutionPolicy ByPass -File .\deploy-services.ps1
 ```
-This deploys Minio and InfluxDB

 Minio can be accessed at `http://localhost:9000/` InfluxDB at `http://localhost:8086/`